Date of Award:

 Mark C. Healey

-Wilson, Eric, "In Vitro Evaluation of Anti-Eimeria tenella, Gamonti-specific, Monoclonal Antibodies and Partial Characterization of their Target Antigens" (1995).
-All Graduate Theses and Dissertations.
+Wilson, Eric, "In Vitro Evaluation of Anti-Eimeria tenella, Gamont-specific, Monoclonal Antibodies and Partial Characterization of their Target Antigens" (1995).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 3840.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .